ysa5347/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-7. 3-Tier/3-Tier-lab (1)_Eng.md

 ![WebPage_AfterEdit](./img/post-after-edit.png)

 Finally, let’s delete the post.
-Click “Delete” and enter the post password to delete it.
+Click “Delete(삭제)” and enter the post password to delete it.

 You’ll see the board return to the empty state: